White House races to contain virus in its ranks

 It is not clear how many other White House officials Miller or the valet might have come into contact with in recent days, but many members of the West Wing staff who were most likely in meetings with Miller before she tested positive are still coming to work, according to senior administration officials.

-Late Sunday, the White House put out a statement saying that Pence would not alter his routine or self-quarantine.
-The vice president “has tested negative every single day and plans to be at the White House tomorrow,” said Devin O’Malley, a spokesman for Pence.

-The concern about an outbreak of the virus at the White House — and the swift testing and contact tracing being done to contain it — underscores the broader challenge for Americans as Trump urges them to begin returning to their workplaces despite warnings from public health officials that the virus continues to ravage communities across the country.
+The concern about a virus outbreak at the White House — and the swift testing and contact tracing being done to contain it — underscores the broader challenge for Americans as Trump urges them to begin returning to their workplaces despite warnings from public health officials that the virus continues to ravage communities across the country.

-Most restaurants, offices and retail stores do not have the ability to regularly test all their employees and quickly track down and quarantine the contacts of anyone who gets infected.
-At the White House, all employees are being tested at least weekly, officials said, and a handful of top aides who regularly interact with the president are being tested daily.

-“To get in with the president, you have to test negative,” Hassett said on CNN’s “State of the Union” program.

-Trump continues to reject guidance from the Centers for Disease Control and Prevention to wear a mask when meeting with groups of people.
+Trump continues to reject CDC guidance to wear a mask when meeting with groups of people.
 But a senior administration official said the president was spooked that his valet, who is among those who serve him food, had not been wearing a mask.
-And he was annoyed to learn that Miller tested positive and has been growing irritated with people who get too close to him, the official said.
+And he was annoyed to learn that Miller tested positive and has been irritated with people who get too close to him, the official said.

 Two senior administration officials said there were no plans to keep Trump and Pence apart because of a concern that they both could be incapacitated by COVID-19.